votesmart/php-votesmart/README.rst

       )
     );

-    // Once a query has been made, you can also get the stored SimpleXMLElement object
+    // Once a query has been made, you can also get the stored decoded response.
+    // If your output type was XML, you could access the SimpleXMLElement object via
     $x = $obj->getXmlObj();

+    // If your output type was JSON, you could access the array via
+    $x = $obj->getJsonObj();

 Now ``$xml_object`` is a SimpleXML object representative of the XML structure.
 Here's a small cut from the XML itself.::